The Ultimate Guide to Employee Feedback 2019

 How to reply to employee feedback?

 The follow up to feedback is important in giving value to that exchange and improving workplace conditions.
 You need to know how you should respond to certain insights.
 Some situations will demand more of you and others won’t.
 It’s up to you to determine the best course of action.
-We provide to you some examples of how you can handle some of these situations.
+We provide you with some examples of how you can handle some of these situations.

 This is a dangerous insight on someone that is feeling really bad about their current work situation.
 You need to approach him/her with caution and try to understand the situation before you set up a proper response.
 “What did others do that made you feel like this?
 When did you start feeling left out?”.
 As soon as you know what caused that feeling, you can think of a solution.
 “Have you tried talking to each one of them and understand what they are feeling?
 I think you should ask them for feedback about you”.
 By having a more nurturing approach you can start building trust between you and that employee.

 The example provided reflects a situation where your own well being was put to the question.
-If this happens, you need to address the feedback received with the up most honesty.
+If this happens, you need to address the feedback received with the upmost honesty.
 In this case, tell a little about yourself, let other people know what you are feeling.
 “I have been through some personal issues, but I’m making strides in order to improve.
 I’m really sorry about the situation.
 Where can I be more of a helpful presence?”.
-This is a more approachable response to tough question.
+This is a more approachable response to a tough question.
 You will be put to the test sometimes and it’s important that you can be honest in handling these situations that require a balance between your personal life and your work performance.

 - Employee feedback is important because it’s a gathering of different perspectives on the organization that provides constructive insights on the workplace environment.